These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 One day, she is tasked to investigate reports of a white wolf in a nearby forest.
 She then discovers her childhood best friend, Tam, fighting a demon werewolf.

 This is such a comfort read.
-The artwork is insanely beautiful.
-I really loved the illustrations of the magic and magical creatures living in the forest.
-The romance is also really adorable.
+The artwork is beautiful.
+I loved the illustrations of the magic and magical creatures living in the forest.
+The romance is also adorable.

 I love a cozy fantasy book in Autumn.
 If you're after queer cozy fantasy books, I have tons of recommendations.
 Check out my article on queer cozy fantasy books here